CdC-SI/ZAS-EAK-CopilotGPT/doc/guidelines/opensource.rst

 .. _create-epics:

-Creating EPICs and Managing Issues
+Creating EPICs and managing issues
 ==================================

 .. admonition:: What is an EPIC?